 Looking for a short trip that is full of adrenaline?
 Then Icelandic adventure holidays may be the answer.
 This small country has everything from surfing to snowkiting and hiking to heli skiing.
 Don’t believe us?
 Then check out the 10 best outdoor activities in Iceland below.

 Yes, Iceland can get pretty icy during the winter, but there is much more to it than only ice.
-It takes about two hours to drive across the Island, but it would take a lifetime to really explore it.
-But on week long – or even 4 or 5 day – Icelandic adventure holidays you can get a good feel for what the island offers.
+In good weather it takes about 17 hours to drive around the Island – just driving no breaks – but it would take a lifetime to really explore it.
+But on week long – or even four or five day – Icelandic adventure holidays you can get a good feel for what the island offers.

 So it is with good reason that Iceland is referred to as ‘the land of ice and fire’.
 The glaciers feed turbulent rivers that flow into lakes and eventually reach the surrounding sea.
 This combination means that there are many outdoor activities in Iceland, some of which can be experienced under the Aurora Borealis.